High-risk pregnancy: Know what to expect

 - Schedule a preconception appointment.
 If you're thinking about becoming pregnant, consult your health care provider.
 He or she might counsel you to start taking a daily prenatal vitamin with folic acid and reach a healthy weight before you become pregnant.
-If you have a medical condition, your treatment might need to be adjusted to prepare for pregnancy.
+If you have a medical condition, your treatment might be adjusted in preparation for pregnancy.
 Your health care provider might also discuss your risk of having a baby with a genetic condition.

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Depending on the circumstances, you might be referred to a specialist in maternal-fetal medicine, genetics, pediatrics or other areas.
+You might be referred to a specialist in maternal-fetal medicine, genetics, pediatrics or other areas.

 - Avoid risky substances.
 If you smoke, quit.
 Alcohol and illegal drugs are off-limits, too.
-Get your health care provider's OK before you start — or stop — taking any medications or supplements.
+Talk to your health care provider about any over-the-counter and prescription medications or supplements you're taking.